 At trial, the defendant called a witness to authenticate the location of the tree relative to the road.
 The plaintiff threw the red flag because the witness hadn’t been listed on the defendant’s expert witness list.
 An illegal substitution, he complained.
 The trial court didn’t think so, but offered to adjourn the trial so that the plaintiff could take the witness’s deposition.
 A solution neater than Pete Carroll’s hair, you say?
 One might think, but the plaintiff wasn’t interested.

 During the witness’s testimony, it developed that he hadn’t done the survey himself, but instead was only vouching for someone else’s survey.
-Defendant announced it would call the two men who had taken the survey, and the plaintiff cried foul again.
+The defendant announced it would call the two men who had taken the survey, and the plaintiff cried foul again.
 The trial court noted that the location of the tree was critical, and let them testify anyway.
 The defendant won by a touchdown.

 Was it a blown call?
 The plaintiff decried it as uglier than a Pittsburgh Steelers retro uniform.
 The Court of Appeals — sitting up in the review booth — typically gives substantial deference to trial procedure decisions made by the trial court.
 It held that letting the witnesses testify was well within the trial court’s discretion.
 It noted that Slater could have taken the adjournment offered, and inasmuch as he didn’t, he was hard pressed to argue he was hurt by the trial court’s decision.